Overview

 From the mid-1990s, Mongolia has pursued a 'third neighbour' policy which seeks to engage countries with similar views on human rights, democracy and free markets.
 Engagement with countries, such as Australia, has helped Mongolia to expand its trade, investment, development cooperation and foreign policy contacts beyond its immediate neighbours.

-Political Overview
+Political overview

-Economic overview
+Economic and trade overview

+Heavy reliance on the mining sector has linked Mongolia's economic fortunes to global mineral commodity prices.
 Mongolia's mining sector continues to grow strongly, and around 90 per cent of Mongolian exports are related to the mining industry, notably copper, gold and coal.
-Australian companies are well-placed to assist in developing Mongolia's resources, and there is strong commercial interest and investment potential in Mongolia's minerals and energy sector.
 The Oyu Tolgoi copper and gold mine alone is expected to account for as much as 33 per cent of Mongolia's GDP once full commercial ore production starts.

-Bilateral Relations
+Bilateral relations

 Mongolia opened an embassy in Canberra in 2008.
 The Australian Trade and Investment Commission (Austrade) opened a trade office in Ulaanbaatar to serve the needs of Australian business in 2011.
 The Australian Embassy in Ulaanbaatar was opened in December 2015.
-2022 will mark the 50th anniversary of diplomatic relations between Australia and Mongolia.

-People-to-People links
+People-to-people links

 Australia and Mongolia cooperate on many global and regional issues, including in defence and security.
 Contributing to international peacekeeping and security has been a particular focus of our cooperation.
 Australians and Mongolians have served together in UN peacekeeping operations including in South Sudan.
 We have also both deployed on coalition operations in Iraq and Afghanistan, as well as peacekeeping operations in Kosovo and Sierra Leone.
 Australia and Mongolia hold regular bilateral defence policy talks, and Australia participates in the annual Khaan Quest peacekeeping exercises hosted by Mongolia.